ImageMagick v6 Examples --

 Manual Cropping

-The normal way I generate thumbnail images for use on my web pages, is a mix of automatic and manual scripts. the final setup of my images are..
+The normal way I generate thumbnail images for use on my web pages, is a mix of automatic and manual scripts.
+The final setup of my images are..

 To fix this I examine the automatically generated thumbnails, and in about half the cases manually create my own 'zoomed in on subject' thumbnail.